Revised on November 10, 2015

 - a photocopy of their Medicare card(s) for the enrollee, and for the spouse, if applicable)

-- a photocopy of their latest 1099 or a recent letter from Social Security stating how the monthly Part B premium is paid (e.g. direct-billed or deducted), and the same for the spouse, if applicable;
+- a photocopy of their latest 1099 or Benefit Verification letter from Social Security stating how the monthly Part B premium is paid (e.g. direct-billed or deducted), and the same for the spouse, if applicable;

-- Retirees and spouses who are over age 65 and not eligible for Medicare must provide the GIC with a recent letter from Social Security stating that the enrollee or spouse is not eligible for Medicare Part A for free
+- Retirees and spouses who are over age 65 and not eligible for Medicare must provide the GIC with a Social Security Denial letter stating that the enrollee or spouse is not eligible for Medicare Part A for free

 The Federal Government’s open annual enrollment period for Medicare Part B begins January 1 and ends March 31 for health coverage effective July 1.